dashingsoft/pyarmor/docs/reference/man.rst

 It forces command :command:`pyarmor` to use old cli directly.

-Without it, :command:`pyarmor` first try new cli, if the command line couldn't be parsed by new cli, fallback to old cli.
+Without it, :command:`pyarmor` only recognizes new Pyarmor 8 commands.

 This only works for command :command:`pyarmor`.